codeOfJannik/multi_thumb_slider/README.md

  MultiThumbSlider(
     initalSliderValues: [0.0, 0.1, 0.2, 0.9, 1.0],
     valuesChanged: (List<double> values) {
-        // Everytime any thumb is dragged a List of all thumb values
+        // Everytime any thumb is dragged a list of all thumb values
         // is passed via valuesChanged.
     },
     // Optional: Overdrag behaviour of the thumbs.